Cluster Synchronization via Graph Laplacian Eigenvectors: SBMs approach AEPs in large n limit

 \end{proof}

 We mention as a note that the above result is a consequence of the structure imposed by the SBM model.
 Namely that its sampled graphs are equitable partitions in expectation.
 This is as a result of their edge sampling within blocks being of uniform probability.
-We also note that the above relates to the work on stochastic AEPs in \cite{schaub_hierarchical_2023}.
+We also note that the above relates to the work of Schaub et al. on stochastic AEPs.\cite{schaub_hierarchical_2023}